 I settled on the KIS Organics Nutrient Pack based on friend’s recommendations and the customer service I received when I called them to ask questions.
 I ultimately realized how little I actually knew about mixing and cooking OLS.
-KIS Organics provide a good guideline for people who are already familiar with creating and maintain an SFW, but not for someone like me who had no idea where to start.
+KIS Organics provides a good guideline for people who are already familiar with creating and maintaining an SFW, but not for someone like me who had no idea where to start.
 The more I searched the internet for instructions, the more misinformation and conflicting methodology I found.
 I did what any gardener does; I played it by ear and did the best I could.
 I learned some great lessons and I’m sharing them with you in the instructions below.

 While trying to source, mix, and cook my soil, I ran into a few issues that I was able to overcome.
 Here’s what I learned:

-- Mixing 60 gallons of soil (a double sized batch) takes a lot of room (16’x8’).
+- Mixing 60 gallons of soil (a double-sized batch) takes a lot of room (16’x8’).

 - Mixing 60 gallons of soil with a rake and shovel takes considerable time and effort.